 March 13, 2020

-If you think you’ve been exposed to the new coronavirus (COVID-19) or are developing symptoms associated with COVID-19, follow these steps to help protect yourself and others from getting sick.
+If you think you’ve been exposed to COVID-19 or are developing symptoms associated with the illness, follow these steps to help protect yourself and others from getting sick.

 If you’ve been exposed to someone who has tested positive for COVID-19:

-- Stay home and monitor your symptoms (check regularly for fever, cough and difficulty breathing).
+- Stay home and monitor your symptoms.
+COVID-19 causes flu-like symptoms including:

 - Avoid touching your face, nose and eyes and practice good hygiene such as washing your hands and cleaning “high touch” surfaces often

-- Avoid contact with others, keeping a safe distance of at least six feet, for 14 days
+- Avoid contact with others for at least 14 days even if symptoms have subsided.

 If you exhibit symptoms: